shaunbarnett/Task-Manager/README.md

 If the user chooses ‘vm’ to view the tasks that are assigned to them, tasks that have been assigned to the user that is currently logged-in is displayed on screen in a user-friendly, easy to read manner.

 Only the user with the username ‘admin’ is allowed to register users.
 The admin user is provided with a new menu option that allows them to display statistics.
-When this menu option is selected, the total number of tasks and the total number of users will be displayed in a user-friendly manner.
+When this menu option is selected, the total number of tasks and the total number of users will be displayed in a user-friendly manner..